It’s that time of year again.

 Because abs.
 Duh, bruh.

 Exercise selections for a bodyweight routine don’t need to be complicated.
 Like all things in life, follow the KISS principle (Keep It Simple, Stupid).
+This is a good rule of thumb for a lot of things including your sanity and your mental health.
 All you need are the six exercises below combined with the principles above to create the best damn hotel workout ever.

 – Squats (or split squats)